Ultimate Guide to Malformed Teeth

 Hutchinson's and peg teeth are additional names for abnormal tooth shapes, which appear widely spaced apart or short and stumpy.
 When a baby or adult suffers from medical conditions that cause tooth loss, abnormal tooth colors, or malformed teeth, their medical history could be the culprit.

-Not only can genetic issues cause problems with tooth development, environmental factors can also have an impact on how teeth form.
+Not only can genetic issues cause problems with tooth development, but environmental factors can also have an impact on how teeth form.
 According to The Iowa Fluoride Study, tooth decay and cavities are the most common ongoing childhood malady.
 The study examined how dental hygiene habits, water fluoride levels, and other factors like genes impacted tooth health.
-The findings indicated that genes indeed had an impact upon how susceptible a child became to developing tooth decay and additional teeth problems - but environmental problems played a large role as well.
+The findings indicated that genes indeed had an impact on how susceptible a child became to developing tooth decay and additional teeth problems - but environmental problems played a large role as well.